portapipe/Valiform/README.md

 In the script tag you can pass two parameters:
 * 'override_html5_validation' to disable the built-in browser validation and use just Valiform
 * 'debug' to increse the console logs and check if everything is fine (disable it in production!)
+* 'skip_no_name' to skip the fields without the name attribute

 You can localize the messages with javascript or adding the Valiform_messages.js file.
 There is a 'lang' parameter where you can specify which language you need (it must be included in the Valiform_messages.js file!
 If it doesn't exist please add it and pull your request in this project!)